mike-albano/experimental/corona_watcher/README.md

-Does an HTTP GET using Python Requests (pip3 install requests).
+Does an HTTP GET using Python Requests, plays a sound depending on result.

+pip3 install -r requirements.txt

 Usage example, for state of Colorado:
 ```